About Tricia

 In addition to being formally trained in Family Therapies and Behavioral Parent Training, I am also a trained Neuro-Emotional Technique (NET) practitioner.
 NET is a mind-body technique that uses a methodology of finding and removing neurological imbalances related to unresolved stress patterns.
 I utilize this technique often when working with anxiety and trauma in individual sessions.

-While I work with many individuals to process individual issues, I aim to engage everyone in relational sessions as well, to actively address the interactional and self-protective dynamics that arise when around the people in your life.
+While I work with many individuals to process individual issues, I aim to engage everyone in relational sessions as well, to actively address the interactional and self-protective dynamics that arise when interacting with the people in your life.
 I work with many relationship dynamics such as marriage, parent-child, siblings, friends, and more to improve the functional and relational skills of individuals and units.